 Yet another common rule from the gully and beach cricket, the leagues should allow the last player to bat.
 Thus, taking the total wicket count to 11. 😉 😉 😉 😉 Our tweak here is: the player must complete two runs at a time.

 Favorites: AB DeVilliers, Virat Kohli, MS Dhoni, David Warner …

 The first ball is a trial ball for the batsman to gauge – well, whatever he wants.
 Yet another one included from the street cricket of India, this rule will be gold for the golden duck candidates.

 Favorites: Ajit Agarkar, Glenn McGrath …

-This rule is for the straight bat champions.
-If the batsman’s shot touches the stumps at the other end – without touching the bowler, of course – 2-declared runs are added to the batting team’s account, just like four runs in the boundary.
+This rule is for the straight-bat champions.
+If the batsman’s shot touches the stumps at the other end – without touching the bowler, of course – 2-declared runs are added to the batting team’s account, just like four runs in case of a boundary.

 What are your rule suggestions for the BBL league administrators?
 Do add in the comments.